Last Updated on 12/30/2021

 I can never get enough of the Amalfi Coast, particularly the town of Positano.
 Since moving to Italy, this idyllic coastal town has quickly become my happy place and I’m always finding excuses to visit.
 Even looking at photos, it’s hard to believe this legendary luxury destination was once a poor fisherman’s village.

-In this complete guide to Positano, you’ll find out where I’ve stayed, the places I like to eat at, what to wear, my go-to aperitivo spots and my favorite things to do in town.
+In this complete travel guide to Positano, I’ll share where to stay, the best places to eat, what to wear, my go-to aperitivo spots and things to do in town.
 I also included how to get there (the big hurdle) and some other things to consider when planning a trip to the Amalfi Coast.

 Things to do in Positano

 Spend the day at the lido Bagni D’Arienzo.
 This beach club was the best experience I’ve had at a lido in Italy.

 Hike the Path of the Gods.
 This is on my bucket list!